Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ### What comprises a claim?

-Because of the bucketing mechanism, Valorem claims are comprised of bucket index data structures:
+Because of the bucketing mechanism and ability to add additional options to an existing claim, Valorem claims are comprised of claim index data structures:

 ```solidity
 struct ClaimIndex {